Resurgence-VM-Development/Resurgence/SPEC.typ

 instruction argument_name <type>,...
 ```

-In addition, all integer overflows for instructions are always undefined behavior, so that won't be included for each instruction.
+In addition, all integer overflows for instructions SHALL always be undefined behavior.

 == Memory Management